Mosel Vitelic: Mosel Vitelic Corporation

-In 1985, Mosel Vitelic Inc. founded the Mosel Vitelic Corporation, their subsidiary for the production of integrated circuits for memory.
+In 1985, Mosel Vitelic Inc. founded the Mosel Vitelic Corporation, its subsidiary for the production of integrated circuits for memory.
 It primarily made DRAM and Flash memory.
 They used a .12u/.14u process and manufacture 128Mb/256Mb SDR, DDR RAM and 256Mb/512Mb DDR2 RAM.

 Around May 2009, the company closed its doors due to the lack of funding from the parent corporation.